MicrosoftDocs/architecture-center/docs/guide/aks/aks-cicd-github-actions-and-gitops-content.md

 For separation of concerns, the guidance is to separate the compute that runs the business application from the CD agents, or GitOps operator, by running the business application and the GitOps operator in separate namespaces on the Kubernetes cluster.
 For further separation of concerns, the GitOps operator can be run on a Kubernetes cluster that's dedicated to the GitOps instance separate from the production Kubernetes cluster that runs the business application.

 > [!NOTE]
 > This article doesn't directly address how to secure a CI/CD pipeline.
-For information on securing a CI/CD pipeline, see [Secure DevOps for AKS](/azure/architecture/solution-ideas/articles/secure-devops-for-kubernetes).

 ### Performance efficiency